Tushar0914k/Snake-Water-Gun-Game/README.md

 ## Introduction
 My First Python Project,
 This is a simple game  **Python-based Snake Water Gun game** where the player competes against the computer.
-It's a fun command-line game inspired by the classic "Rock Paper Scissors" but with a twist and twist is snake water and gun:
+It's a fun command-line game inspired by the classic "Rock Paper Scissors" but with a twist and twist is snake,water and gun:
 - **Snake** drinks Water 🐍💧
 - **Water** sinks Gun 💧🔫
 - **Gun** kills Snake 🔫🐍